kingzamzon/docs/docs/paying-for-lit/capacity-credit-intro.md

 - [Minting via the NFT contract](./minting-capacity-credit/via-contract.md)
 - [Minting via the Lit Explorer](./minting-capacity-credit/via-explorer.md)

-After minting a Capacity Credit, you'll want to learn [how to delegate usage](./delegating-credit.md) of it to either your users, or yourself via a session.
+After minting a Capacity Credit, you'll want to learn [how to delegate usage](./delegating-credit.md) of it to either your users, or yourself via a Capacity Delegation Auth Sig.